shafiei-masih/SAL/README.md

 | E    | `E_poolSessions.m`              | Pool per-session outputs into a single cross-session data frame                      |
 | —    | `Rpreparation.m`                | Reshape the pooled frame for export as .csv                                          |

-`saccadeDetectionAlgorithm.mlx` provides an interactive walkthrough of the detection algorithm.
+[`docs/saccadeDetectionAlgorithm.mlx`](docs/saccadeDetectionAlgorithm.mlx) provides an interactive walkthrough of the detection algorithm in MATLAB.
+For a static, browsable description of the method — what the adaptive threshold does, how onsets and offsets are estimated, and where SAL diverges from Nyström & Holmqvist (2010) — see [`docs/algorithm.md`](docs/algorithm.md).

 ## Requirements